September 19, 2023

-Tarion is closely monitoring the situation involving several licensed builders within the StateView Homes group.
+Tarion continues to closely monitor the situation involving several licensed builders within the StateView Homes group.
 We understand that purchasers of StateView’s pre-construction homes are concerned about the status of the projects and what it means for their purchase agreements.

 Tarion will update this notice from time to time.